20 Best Shipping Container Homes For Sale To Inspire You

 Shipping container homes are a marvel of modern-day architecture.
 Can anything be more sustainable than recycling an entire shipping container?
 It’s not a new idea, but many creative designers and studios have taken it to the next step.

-These are becoming increasingly popular with those who want out of the box solutions for their home, which is ironic because it’s just a metal box.
+These are becoming increasingly popular with those who want out-of-the-box solutions for their home, which is ironic because it’s just a metal box.
 You can hire studios and architects to do the job for you.
-All you need is a shipping container, some land, and of course, money.
+All you need is a shipping container, some land, and money.

-One big advantage of using a shipping container in a home is that it reduces the construction time significantly.
-If you keep things really basic like an RV home, you could be looking at a complete home in under a month.
+One significant advantage of using a home shipping container is significantly reducing construction time.
+If you keep things fundamental, like an RV home, you could be looking at a complete home in under a month.
 People have made container homes faster than that.

 If you’re looking for some inspiration, these 20 best shipping container homes will have you gasping: